Documentation Index

 This is the main day-one habit to adopt.

-Most Gas Town users should begin in their local city.toml, not by editing a
+Most Gas Town users should begin with the root city pack plus city.toml, not

 Plugins Become Orders